HeyAkash-10/T20-World-Cup-Cricket-Data-Analytics/README.md

 Middle Order, Finishers, Lower Order, and Fast Bowlers) for choosing the top 11 players to play in the match.

+* The team should be able to score atleast 180 runs on an average and should be able to defend 150 runs on an average.

 ## The selected roles and their corresponding parameters are as follows:

 ### Openers